[border wall header art]

 3:30 - 5:45 pm Free Time

-5:45 - 7:00 pm Dinner Provided
+5:45 - 7:00 pm Dinner provided by Manuel's Mexican Restaurant

-7:00 - 9:30 pm Exclusive Film Screening: "Ugly Little Monkeys" (Los Changuitos Feos) Performance: Los Changuitos Feos
+7:00 - 9:30 pm Exclusive Film Screening: "Ugly Little Monkeys" (Los Changuitos Feos)

-*** FIELD TRIPS Options (Thursday) ***
+FIELD TRIP OPTIONS (Thursday)

 Field trips are designed to give different perspectives of the border, immigration, and the humanitarian work that takes place.
 For groups coming to Common Ground, group members should choose a variety of trips, so they can bring back an assortment of experiences to their community.